Intelligent | Pixel technology solves TFT uniformity and aging, solves OLED uniformity and voltage shift and enables 330ppi display production.

-Some backplanes age non-uniformly, and some are not uniform when they’re made, but the result is the same – the TFT circuits provide different current to the OLEDs, causing visual artifacts like image burn-in, spots, lines, and cloudy areas.
+Some backplanes age non-uniformly and some are not uniform when they’re made.
+Either way the result is the same – the TFT circuits provide different current to the OLEDs, causing visual artifacts like image burn-in, spots, lines, and cloudy areas.

 IGNIS Intelligent | Pixel is a family of pixel circuits that compensates for anything that affects TFT performance, such as process non-uniformity, hysteresis, TFT instability, and variations due to temperature.
 All compensation takes place inside the pixel, so no external components are required.